glennib/tek5030-rs/README.md

 Read camera input, do processing, show in a window.
 Do everything with Rust-native libraries (`imageproc`, `image`, `cv`).
 Show in the Rust-native GUI `egui`.

+## lab_00-opencv-egui

+highgui is crappy and native Rust CV is super slow, so this is the "best of both worlds". egui for GUI and OpenCV for image processing.